JanssenProject/jans/docs/im/im-user.md

 ```

+## Creating an User

-2. **Creating an User**: With this option, An adminstration can create  user resources easily.
+With this option, An adminstration can create  user resources easily.
 To create an user, you need to provide user value for its attributes.
 List of attributes are given below:

     1. familyName
     2. givenName